Fall Home Maintenance Tips

 4. Make exterior repairs.
 Take a walk around your property, looking for signs of damage to the roof, siding and foundation.
 If you spot anything that needs repair, schedule it before winter weather hits.

 5. Check walkways, railings, stairs and the driveway for winter safety.
-When the landscape is covered in ice and snow, just walking from the driveway to the front door can be quite a challenge.
-Make navigating around your home safer by checking that all stairs are in good shape and have sturdy railings, and that the driveway is in good repair to make for easier shoveling.
+When snow falls, just walking from the driveway to the front door can be quite a challenge.
+Make getting around your home safer.
+Check that all stairs are in good shape and have sturdy railings.
+See if the driveway is in good repair, this will make shoveling easier.

 6. Stock up on winter supplies.
 Check the condition of snow shovels and ice scrapers, if needed.
 Pick up a pet and plant safe bag of ice-melt.
 Restock emergency kits for your car and home.

 7. Shut off exterior faucets and store hoses.
-Protect your pipes from freezing temperatures by shutting off water to exterior faucets before the weather dips below freezing.
+Protect your pipes from freezing temperatures by shutting off water to exterior faucets before freeze comes.
 Drain hoses and store them indoors.

 8. Check weatherstripping around window frames and doors.
 Boost winter warmth and cut energy costs.